siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/README.md

 ### News Article Sentiment Classification

 From the set of news articles, a bag of words are collected.
-For each news article feature vector of words is formed.
-The sentiment classification of news article is performed as shown in the below figure.
+For each news article feature vector of words are formed.
+The sentiment classification of the news article is performed as shown in the below figure.
 The program bbcNewsSentimentClassification_6.py performs the sentiment classification of news articles.

 ![alt text](https://github.com/siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/blob/master/images/sentiClassification.jpg)